Places and spaces

 Throughout the day, the minimalist concrete structure accommodates thousands of students in various lecture classes.
 At other times, Kane Hall, named after Thomas Kane, the UW’s 15th president, hosts a number of different events that provide students with education beyond the classroom.
-Located at the northern edge of Red Square near the three brick monoliths, Kane Hall includes five classroom-auditoriums of varying size, from 20-seat conference rooms to a 720-seat lecture hall.
-Events held at Kane Hall span from educational lecture series, panels, and conferences, to entertainment events like film screenings, music performances, and even comedy shows.
+Located at the northern edge of Red Square near the three brick monoliths, Kane Hall includes five auditoriums of varying size, each seating anywhere from several hundred to 720 students.
+Events held at Kane Hall span from educational lecture series, panels, and conferences to entertainment events like film screenings, music performances, and even comedy shows.
 UW-affiliated and unaffiliated organizations alike can rent the spaces.

 MEANY HALL FOR THE PERFORMING ARTS

 Look no further than Meany Hall for a taste of the rich cultural and artistic environment that defines the UW campus.
-Considered one of the top-notch performance venues in the region, Meany Hall houses the 1,206-seat proscenium Meany Theater, the 238-seat Meany Studio Theatre, and various artworks by visual artists from the Pacific Northwest.
-Performances at Meany Hall range from those by the UW fine arts departments — including the School of Drama, School of Music, Dance Program, and the Center for Digital Arts and Experimental Media — to shows by international performers through the UW World Series, a program that brings international performance artists to campus for both the UW community and the greater Seattle audience.
+Considered one of the top-notch performance venues in the region, Meany Hall houses the 1,206-seat proscenium Meany Theater, the 238-seat Meany Studio Theater, and various artworks by visual artists from the Pacific Northwest.
+Performances at Meany Hall range from those by the UW fine arts departments including the School of Drama, School of Music, department of dance, and Center for Digital Arts and Experimental Media to shows by international performers through the UW World Series, a program that brings international performance artists on campus for both the UW community and the greater Seattle audience.